tinigon89/BrowserOS/README.md

 - Automates repetitive tasks - let agents do the boring stuff while you focus on what matters
 - Guards your privacy like a watchdog - your data stays yours, always

 That's not just a vision.
 That's what we're building with Nxtscape.
-Join [our waitlist](https://nxtscape.ai), we'll send you the download link soon!

 ## Features 🎁